-The PCB Editor - DRC Violations Display page of the Preferences dialog provides a range of controls that determine the visual functionality of the DRC Violations Display feature within the PCB workspace.
+The PCB Editor - DRC Violations Display page of the Preferences dialog provides a range of controls that determine the visual functionality of the DRC Violations Display feature within the PCB design space.

-The PCB Editor - DRC Violations Display page of the Preferences dialog is accessed by clicking DRC Violations Display under the PCB Editor folder in the main Preferences dialog (accessed by clicking the button in the top right corner of the workspace).
+The PCB Editor - DRC Violations Display page of the Preferences dialog is accessed by clicking DRC Violations Display under the PCB Editor folder in the main Preferences dialog (accessed by clicking in the top right corner of the design space).

 Violation Overlay Style

-Select the visual overlay style to specify how violations appear in the PCB workspace.
+Select the visual overlay style to specify how violations appear in the PCB design space.
 Choose from the following options: